lsbFlying/resy/README-EN.md

    * Secondly, the change of the appteststate of the parent component app cannot affect the renewal of hookcom
    * Only the hookcomteststate data referenced by hookcom itself will affect its rendering *
-   * That is to say, resyView has the effect of avoiding rerender
+   * That is to say, resyView has the effect of avoiding re-render
-   * It is more perfect than resy's own effect of avoiding rerender */ console.log(hookComTestState);
+   * It is more perfect than resy's own effect of avoiding re-render */ console.log(hookComTestState);
   return (